Sushant-afk/book-list-app/README.md

 # book-list-app
-A booklist app made using HTML, CSS ,plain JS, It uses local storage.
+A booklist app which uses local storage, made using HTML, CSS and plain JS.